How we choose, what we won't say, and who pays for the writing

 How to flag a mistake

-If you've noticed something stale, email corrections@maldivesidylls.com with the page URL and what you noticed.
-We read that address daily and reply within 48 hours.
+If you've noticed something stale, email corrections@ at this domain with the page URL and what you noticed.
+We read that address regularly and aim to reply within a few business days.
 Not "instantly", please don't expect instantly.

 Editorial and operations contact